Najlaron/MUTEX-mutation_exchanger/README.md

 S:P681R
 S:D950N
 #There is many ways you can put in your mutations, just be sure each mutation ends with end of a line or non-letter (and non'-') character.
-#in this example S: ment its spike protein mutation, everything is ignored until MUTEX finds first letter followed by number followed by letter (or '-' for deletion).
+#in this example S: ment it is a spike protein mutation, everything is ignored until MUTEX finds first letter followed by number followed by letter (or '-' for deletion).

  -Confirm by pressing ENTER twice.

 3)